bsbjones27/reactProject1/weather-app/CodeNotes.md

 ##Addition implementation

-	•	Responsive to other devices
+	ï¿½	Responsive to other devices
-	•	Present day weather tile plus other tile for the next 7 days !!
-	•	Change back ground base on weather search !!
-	•	Change submit button
+	ï¿½	Present day weather tile plus other tile for the next 7 days !! ï¿½	Change back ground base on weather search !! ï¿½	Change submit button
-	•	Option to switch between c/f/k
+	ï¿½	Option to switch between c/f/k
 	- does error message work if one field is left out ??